Arturo-Granados/TensorFLowPracticer-for-TF-Certification/README.md

 ## Practice 2: Classify images of clothing
+Development a multiclass classifier model(10 classes), using basics preprocessing techniques getting 87% of accuracy
 * Import the Fashion MNIST dataset
 * Explore the data
 * Preprocess the data